pomfort/amf-util/README.md

 With the AMF utility ``amf-util`` you can:

 * output information of an AMF file
-* creates a bash file that uses ctlrender to render the pipline from an AMF file
+* creates a bash file that uses ``ctlrender`` to render the pipeline from an AMF file

 ## Repository content